vitaly-t/custom-string-formatter/README.md

 If a property is missing, it must be set to `undefined` before it can be referenced from a string, to avoid the error.

 You can override such behavior by implementing [getDefaultValue] function inside [IFormatter] and return a default value whenever the property cannot be resolved.
-This is not the safest approach when no error is thrown, as invalid property names can be easily missed.
+This is, however, not the safest approach when no error is thrown, as invalid property names can be easily missed.

 ### Filter-name Safety